-Each Premises Liability case in Allentown and the surrounding Lehigh Valley can be unique, presenting a specific set of facts, under a particular set of conditions.
+Each premises liability case in Allentown and the surrounding Lehigh Valley can be unique, presenting a specific set of facts, under a particular set of conditions.
 For more than 30 years the team of personal injury attorneys at Drake, Hileman & Davis has been successfully obtaining fair and just compensation for those that have been injured through the negligence of others.
 Contact us at (610) 433-3910 or use the online form to the right of this screen.
-We will be happy to provide you with a free case review and if we take on your case, there is never any fee or cost to you, until we obtain a recovery on your behalf.
+We will be happy to provide you with a free case review and if we take on your case, there is never any fee or cost to you, until your Allentown slip and fall attorneys obtains a recovery on your behalf.

 An Allentown Slip and Fall Lawyer Explains How to Know if You Have a Claim

 The first step in proving a slip and fall case is knowing what caused the fall to occur.

 Often, people who slip and fall due to a dangerous condition do not know what caused them to fall, until after the accident.
 It is frequently, only after they are on the ground and can feel around or see the dangerous condition up-close that the defect can be identified.
 Obviously, had the injured party been able to adequately observe the condition, they would have avoided it, however, many defects are deceptive in their appearance.
 It is difficult to see water on a floor, or to tell the difference between a wet pavement and an icy pavement.
 Sometimes, even changes in elevation, such as a raised curb or sidewalk slab can be difficult to see.